pwoloszyn/MinLang/README.md

 and at line 8 you try to run the command "step 3", the interpreter will return an error.
 Importantly, the step command will ignore empty lines of code, so:
 def x : 2
+def y : 1
 step 2

 out x
-inc x
-out x
+out y
-will output only out 3.
+will output only y.

 The "cmp" command compares two variables to each other, if they are equal the next line executes,